kheiken/scattport/README.md

 Copy config/database.sample.php to config/database.php and adjust the values.
 Same thing goes for config/config.sample.php and .htaccess.sample (if you want mod_rewrite-support).

+Don't forget to make the upload directory writable by the web server.

 License
 -------